Freeze brand: Conception and development

 Freeze branding was rapidly adopted by European livestock operations, as dry ice and liquid nitrogen are easily procured there thanks to denser infrastructure and transport networks.
 The technique has also been embraced by many breeder associations such as the Arabian Horse Registry as a more humane method of permanently identifying animals.
-Cryo-Branding has been especially welcomed by tanners, whose antipathy towards hot branding is as old as hot branding itself.
+Cryo-branding has been especially welcomed by tanners, whose antipathy towards hot branding is as old as hot branding itself.
 Freeze branding does not damage the lower corium layer dividing skin from subcutaneous tissue.
 The far less extensive skin injury caused by freeze branding greatly reduces the persistence of the mark in finished leather.
-Tanners have often advocated for placing the brand on the cow's jaw rather than the haunches or the saddle, source of the best quality leather on an animal's hide.
+Tanners have often advocated for placing the brand on the cow's jaw rather than the haunches or the saddle, the source of the best quality leather on an animal's hide.
 Scientific studies have verified freeze branding as effective on the jaws of cattle.
 Jaw branding has the disadvantage of a cow's tendency to turn its head and return the gaze of a person trying to inspect its brand, hiding it from view.

 Farrell continued searching for novel means of destroying pigmentation to create permanent marks on animals.
-In the early 1970s he pioneered the use of lasers to brand fish while still underwater.
+In the early 1970s, he pioneered the use of lasers to brand fish while still underwater.
 He received a patent in 1975 for the method, which involved a bundle of fiber optic light channels held to a fish's side.
-The laser at the other end of the light channel was to be set in an adjustable frame a such that its beam could track across the width of the fiber bundle, allowing it to brand simple designs on the fish.
+The laser at the other end of the light channel was to be set in an adjustable frame such that its beam could track across the width of the fiber bundle, allowing it to brand simple designs on the fish.
 Farrell also validated the method for Dungeness crabs in 1973.